ABZ-Aaron/CoinCap-API-Pipeline/README.md

 This is a simple data pipeline extracting cryptocurrency data from [CoinCap API](https://docs.coincap.io) utilising tools such as Docker, cron, AWS EC2, PostgreSQL, and Metabase.

 It is based on a project by [Joseph Machado](https://www.startdataengineering.com/post/data-engineering-project-to-impress-hiring-managers/).
-I've made various amendments, including a different endpoint and extraction script, as well documented some design decisions and why there were made.
+I've made various amendments, including using a different endpoint and extraction script, updating containers to allow for data persistence, and documenting some design decisions.

 ## Motivation